Palmer Psychology

 Limit to one person per family in the waiting room when possible.

-Maintain a distance of 6-feet from other people.
+Maintain a distance of 6-feet from other people when possible.

-Sanitizer is available in the waiting room and in your psychologist's office.
+Sanitizer is available in the waiting room and in your provider's office.

-Masks are required in the office as long as a mask mandate is in place in Jefferson County.
-If there is no mask mandate, please wear a mask in the waiting room, but you and your psychologist can decide what to do in the office.
+Masks are required in the office when a mask mandate is in place in Jefferson County.
+If there is no mask mandate, please make your own decision about your time in the waiting room, and you and your provider can decide what to do in the office.

 This website uses cookies.